NodeArt/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/03_Layout_Elements/01_Dynamic_Text_Labels.md

 # Dynamic Text Labels

-Similar to the [CalculatedValue](../../../05_Objects/01_Object_Classes/01_Data_Types/10_Calculated_Value_Type.md) data type, it is possible to generate the Layout Text dynamically based on the current object and the label's context.
+Similar to the [CalculatedValue](../../../05_Objects/01_Object_Classes/01_Data_Types/33_Calculated_Value_Type.md) data type, it is possible to generate the Layout Text dynamically based on the current object and the label's context.
 This is an alternative to the static text defined in the class definition.

 Let's consider the following example.

-It states that we want to use a custom renderer service which implements `DynamicTextLabelInterface` and in turn returns dynamic text string from `renderLayoutText` method.
-We also want to pass some additional data (*some additional data - 12345679* in this example) to the rendering method.
+It states that we want to use a custom renderer class called *\Website\CustomRenderer* and pass some additional data (*some additional data - 12345679* in this example) to the rendering method.

 ![Class Definition](../../../img/dynamic_textlabel_1.png)